-Similarly for protein content and ash content relationship was examined using both genotype labeled and regression-based scatter plots (Figure 4a and 4b).
+Similarly, for protein content and ash content relationship was examined using both genotype-labeled and regression-based scatter plots (Figure 4a and 4b).
 The correlation analysis revealed a weak positive association (r = +0.12, p = 0.37), suggesting that genotypes with higher protein content tend to show slightly elevated ash levels however, the relationship is statistically non-significant.
 The regression line in Figure 4b shows a gentle upward slope, with a broad confidence interval indicating substantial variability for traits.
 Genotype labeled visualization in Figure 4a identified individuals such as JS 21-72 and JS 22-01 with high protein and ash values, while AGS 163 and PS 16-95 exhibited low values for both traits.
 The modest positive trend may reflect the co-accumulation of nitrogenous compounds and mineral elements, as ash content often includes macro- and micronutrients associated with protein synthesis.
 However, the low correlation coefficient highlighted the independence of these traits may allow breeders to enhance protein content without significantly altering mineral composition.

 Baisch et al. (2024) evaluated Brazilian lowlands soybean genotypes and found that protein and oil contents varied significantly across treatments, with a negative correlation between protein and oil.
 Ash content remained relatively stable and showed weak associations with both protein and oil, suggesting its independence from major seed composition traits.